-With the completion of the Courthouse, or even in conjunction with its construction, Clackamas County may opt to offer to an outside developer the land to the east side of the relocated Beavercreek Road for retail and/or office uses (these are noted as Buildings 11 and 12 in the Illustrative Master Plan).
+With the completion of the Courthouse, or even in conjunction with its construction, Clackamas County may develope the land to the east side of the relocated Beavercreek Road for retail and/or office uses (these are noted as Buildings 9 and 10 in the Illustrative Master Plan).
 Another County Office Building could be developed in the Front Room on the corner of Warner Milne Road and Beavercreek Road and would complete the north end of the campus.